hsuehyt/StageOfLight6CustomizedVideos/README.md

 3. In the **Inspector** panel, under the component `Video Players > Video Clip`, drag and drop each video into its corresponding slot (e.g., Ground to Ground, Wall Canted to Wall Canted) to assign content to replace the demo content.
 4. Test the videos by playing the scene.

-### Multi-Surface Projection Mapping

-- **Consistency:** Ensure consistency in backgrounds and transitions across all six videos to create a cohesive and seamless experience.
-- **Hardware Performance:** Test your system’s ability to play six video streams simultaneously without lag or performance drops.
-- **Testing and Calibration:** Align and thoroughly test videos to avoid distortion and cropping, particularly for the elongated room layout.

 ---

 ## Video Format and Recommendations